Pachakutik

-The Pachakutik Plurinational Unity Movement – New Country (Movimiento de Unidad Plurinacional Pachakutik – Nuevo País) is a left wing indigenist party in Ecuador.
-It was founded primarily as a way to advance the interests of a wide variety of indigenous peoples' organizations throughout Ecuador.
+The Pachakutik Plurinational Unity Movement – New Country (Movimiento de Unidad Plurinacional Pachakutik – Nuevo País) is a political party in Ecuador that is described as Indigenist and left-wing.
+It was founded primarily as a way to advance the interests of a wide variety of Indigenous peoples' organizations throughout Ecuador.

 History

-In the context of Ecuador's indigenous movement, Pachakutik emerged in 1995 after civil society mobilizations by large indigenous organizations such as CONAIE and CONFENAIE.
+In the context of Ecuador's Indigenous movement, Pachakutik emerged in 1995 after civil society mobilizations by large Indigenous organizations such as CONAIE and CONFENAIE.
 These movements had previously espoused an abstentionist position in relation to electoral politics, but came together to form Coordinadora de Movimientos Sociales (Social Movement Cooperation, CMS) and then Pachakutik to serve as an alternative to the traditional cluster of political parties that had ruled Ecuadorian politics.
 However, the party is not formally affiliated with CONAIE.

-Pachakutik is a term taken from the Quechua “pacha”, time and space or the world, and “kuti”, upheaval or revolution.
-Its aim is not just to win elections but to initiate a democratic transformation of Ecuadorian society, centring on the neglected needs of the indigenous.
+Pachakutik is a term taken from the Quechua pacha, meaning "time and space" or "the world"; and kuti, meaning "upheaval" or "revolution".
+Its aim is not just to win elections but to initiate a democratic transformation of Ecuadorian society, centring on the neglected needs of the Indigenous.

 In 1996, its electoral strategy was to concentrate on areas where CONAIE or CMS were strong, but it was able to recruit TV personality Freddy Ehlers and CONAIE leader Luis Macas to its list, adding to its national prominence.

-The party has been a topic of controversy among indigenous peoples throughout Ecuador because of its nature as a political party.
+The party has been a topic of controversy among Indigenous peoples throughout Ecuador because of its nature as a political party.

 According to American-Venezuelan lawyer Eva Golinger, during the 2010 Ecuador coup d'état attempt, Pachakutik stated that President Rafael Correa was authoritarian and issued a press release opposing him and supporting police and army rebels.
 Golinger accused Pachakutik of having accepted funding from USAID and NED, and playing a role as part of a United States plan to destabilise Latin American democracies in the Bolivarian Alliance for the Americas (ALBA).
 Pachakutik denied "having any relationship at all with the organism known as USAID, previously NED, not today nor ever".
 Golinger responded by referring to a National Democratic Institute (NDI, one of the four institutes funded by NED) report from 2007 describing Pachakutik being trained by the NDI in "Triangle of Party Best Practices and strategic planning methodologies" as part of NDI's Latin American/Caribbean Political Party Network of over 1400 individual members, funded under NED Core Grants 2000-031, 2001-048, 2003-028, and 2004-036.

 Political position

-The party's core commitments are to environmentalism, social justice and indigenous rights to recognition and land.
+The party's core commitments are to environmentalism, social justice and Indigenous rights to recognition and land.